 Cardiff Castle is often hosting big events too, such as music concerts, and food festivals, and it can be rented out for wedding days.

 Chapter Arts Centre in Canton is a lovely venue that provides a wide mix of art and culture.

-There are regular markets that take up space inside the venue and in the back car park, well worth a visit to find some hidden gems.
+There are regular markets that take up space inside the venue and in the back car park, which is well worth a visit to find some hidden gems.

 The National Museum of Wales in Cardiff is a stunning building and provides you with a brilliant place to visit when you’re a bit low on cash but still want some culture and art in your life.